cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Signing transactions from an offline computer

-If you do not have a ledger device and want to interract with your private key on an offline computer, you can use the following procedure.
+If you do not have a ledger device and want to interact with your private key on an offline computer, you can use the following procedure.
 First, generate an unsigned transaction on an **online computer** with the following command (example with a bonding transaction):

 ```bash
 // Bond Atoms